"

 • Identify the main tax form for reporting depreciation and amortization.

 The acquisition of property, whether for business use, investment, or personal purposes, has significant tax implications, particularly concerning how the cost of that property is recovered over time.
 This chapter introduces the fundamental concepts of basis and cost recovery (including depreciation and amortization) under the Internal Revenue Code.
+Basis establishes the starting point for computing gain or loss on disposition, while cost recovery (depreciation, amortization, and depletion) permits periodic deduction of the cost of certain property used in a trade or business or held for the production of income.

 Section 179 Deduction (§ 179): This provision allows taxpayers to elect to deduct the full cost of certain new or used tangible personal property (such as equipment and software) purchased for use in their trade or business in the year it is placed in service, rather than depreciating it over several years.
 There are annual limits on the amount that can be deducted under Section 179, and the deduction is phased out for taxpayers with total qualifying property exceeding a certain threshold.